Robert S. Bryan Dies at 93

-NC State’s fourth annual Impact of Religion Lecture will be given on Monday, February 18, 2019 at 4:30 p.m. in Withers Hall, Room 140.
-The speaker will be Jeffrey Stout, emeritus professor of religion at Princeton University.
-His topic is “Cinematic Spectacles of Sacred Suffering: Ethical Challenges in Dreyer and Von Trier.”
+NC State’s fourth annual Impact of Religion Lecture was presented on Monday, February 18.
+The speaker was Jeffrey Stout, emeritus professor of religion at Princeton University.
+His topic was “Cinematic Spectacles of Sacred Suffering: Ethical Challenges in Dreyer and Von Trier.”

 McLaughlin on a Roll